 Still….I did it!

 As if reaching that epic goal of 20 meters wasn’t enough, the setting was amazing.
-On the seabed sat a sunken war ship.
-I came up to the surface, did 3 recovery breaths, signaled I was ok and gave Gil a massive high five.
+On the seabed sat a sunken warship.
+I came up to the surface, did 3 recovery breaths, signalled I was ok and gave Gil a massive high five.

 The grin on my face didn’t leave me for the rest of the day!

-Like my Facebook page to see more pictures and a vlog from my free diving experience.
+Like my Facebook page to follow my adventures.

 In amongst all the stress of the last few over-worked few weeks, I’ve forgotten something that is key to my happiness.
 Gratitude and mindfulness (by that I mean living in the moment).
 There is nothing that acts as a gateway to this state of mind more than doing something new.
 Something that challenges you and stretches your way of thinking.